Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Introduction

-At the level of a single (SC) neuron, response strength has traditionally been defined by the absolute number of impulses (spikes) registered within a fixed time interval after stimulus presentation, or by the firing rate within this interval.
-Operationally, a neuron is categorized as ``multisensory'' if there is a statistically significant difference between the response evoked by a cross-modal stimulus combination and that evoked by the most effective of its components individually \cite{steinmeredith93}.
-Moreover, if a neuron responds, for example, to visual but not to auditory stimulation and if the response to a visual-auditory combination differs significantly from the response to the visual stimulus, it is also considered ``multisensory''.
-The most widely accepted descriptive measure of the magnitude of multisensory integration is the \textit{multisensory integration index} (also termed \textit{interaction index}) ($\mathrm{MSI}$) defined as
+Single neurons in the deep layers of the mammalian superior colliculus (SC) integrate afferent visual, auditory, and somatosensory cues and generate efferent motor commands to structures innervating the musculature of, e.g., the eyes and hands \cite{stein2012,steinmeredith93}. \textit{Multisensory integration} is defined operationally as the neural process by which unisensory signals are combined to produce a multisensory response that is significantly different from the responses evoked by the modality-specific component stimuli \cite{Stein2010}.
+For example, at the level of a single superior colliculus (SC) neuron, response strength has traditionally been measured as the absolute number of impulses (spikes) registered within a fixed time interval after stimulus presentation or, sometimes, by the firing rate within this interval.
+A neuron is categorized as being ``multisensory'' if the absolute number of spikes to a cross-modal, e.g. visual-acoustic, stimulus combination is significantly higher (or, in case of inhibition, lower) than the number of spikes evoked by the most effective of its components individually \cite{steinmeredith93}.
+Moreover, if a neuron responds, for example, to visual but not to auditory stimulation and if the response to a visual-auditory combination differs significantly from the response to the visual stimulus, it is also considered being ``multisensory''.

-where $\mathrm{CM}$ is the mean number of impulses in response to the cross-modal stimulus and $\mathrm{SM_{max}}$ is the mean number of impulses to the most effective (modality-specific) component stimulus \cite{meredithstein83}.
-Thus, $\mathrm{MSI}$ expresses multisensory enhancement as a proportion of the strongest unisensory response.

-Some minor modifications of $\mathrm{MSI}$ have been discussed as well (e.g., \cite{perrault2005}).
-One alternative measure is the ``additive model'' suggesting to replace $\mathrm{SM_{max}}$ in equation~\ref{msi} by the sum of the unisensory responses \cite{populin2002}.
-This measure has raised some controversy; in particular, it has been argued that any cross-modal response larger than the largest unisensory response but smaller than the sum might then be misinterpreted as response depression \cite{steinetal2009}.
+Up to date, the most widely used descriptive measure of the magnitude of multisensory integration is the \textit{crossmodal enhancement index} ($\mathrm{CRE}$), also termed \textit{crossmodal interaction index}.
+It is defined as